th-1982/artistery-avenue/README.md

 - Visitors can navigate to the "/", "/signin", "/signup", "/profiles/(id)", and "/contact" pages.
 - Visitors can access external links on users' posts/comments and in the Footer.
 - Visitors can send messages to the admin panel via the contact form, from /contact/.
-- Visitors can view detailed profiles of registered artists, including portfolios and contact details.
+- Visitors can view  Artists.
-- Registered users can bookmark posts to save and revisit them later.
-- Registered users can view all the posts they have bookmarked.
+- Visitors can view bookmark post

 ## Registered Users (CRUD) can do the above as a Visistor, moreover:
 - Users can sign in/out through the "/sign in" and "/sign out" options on the NavBar.